Jets' Le'Veon Bell gets MRI on sore shoulder

-FLORHAM PARK, N.J. – Le’Veon Bell missed practice Thursday and underwent an MRI on his shoulder.
+FLORHAM PARK, N.J. – The Jets may have escaped a major scare Thursday as an MRI on Le’Veon Bell’s shoulder revealed no major damage or tears, a league source confirmed.

-Bell developed soreness in shoulder after Sunday’s season-opening loss to the Bills.
-It was his first game since the 2017 season, and Bell played every offensive snap.
+Bell developed some soreness in shoulder after playing every offensive snap in Sunday’s season-opening loss to the Bills.
+He missed practice Thursday, but Adam Gase didn’t seem concerned.

-Bell, who sat out last season over a contract dispute with the Steelers, was heavily involved in Sunday’s game after telling Gase “don’t hold back.”
+It was surprising that Bell played as much as he did in his first NFL game since 2017.
+Gase had been very cautious with Bell, who sat out last season over a contract dispute with Pittsburgh.
+Gase tried to keep Bell healthy and didn’t play him in the preseason.
+But Bell was heavily involved Sunday after telling Gase “don’t hold back.”

-He carried the ball 17 times and caught six passes, including a touchdown and a two-point conversion.
+Bell had 17 carries and caught six passes, including a touchdown and a two-point conversion.
 Bell said he had “normal soreness” on Monday, but overall he felt good.
 He said he went for a run on Monday and Tuesday and practiced Wednesday.

 “I’m just ready to get after it,” Bell said Wednesday.

-If Bell is limited or can’t play Monday against the Browns, Ty Montgomery will become the Jets' lead running back.
-He only played five snaps last week.
-That number was surprisingly low considering how Montgomery was used and produced in training camp and the preseason and how cautious the Jets were being with Bell.
+Gase could decide to dial it back a little with Bell now and especially with all the injuries the Jets have.
+Running back Ty Montgomery could have a bigger role Monday against the Browns in as a running back and receiver.
+He only played five snaps last week, a surprisingly low number considering how he was used and produced in training camp and the preseason.

-The Jets signed Bell, a three-time Pro Bowler in Pittsburgh, to a four-year, $52.5-million contract.
-They purposely held him out of the preseason to keep him healthy after such a long layoff.

-They lost Quincy Enunwa (neck) for the season in Sunday’s game.
-Sam Darnold is expected to miss several weeks after contracting mononucleosis.

 Middle linebacker C.J.
-Mosley (groin), defensive lineman Quinnen Williams (ankle) didn’t practice for the second straight day.
+Mosley (groin) and defensive lineman Quinnen Williams (ankle) didn’t practice for the second straight day.
 But Gase hasn’t ruled them out for Monday’s game.

-The Jets are treating Friday as more of a recovery day.
-Gase remains hopeful that Mosley, the leader of the defense, and Williams, can do something Saturday and play Monday.
+The Jets are treating Friday as more of a recovery day, and they’ll practice Saturday.
+Gase remains hopeful that Mosley, the leader of the defense, and Williams, can play Monday.

 “Longer week is helping us,” Gase said.

-New receiver Demariyus Thomas, who the Jets acquired from the Patriots this week for a sixth-round pick, didn’t practice because of a previous hamstring injury.
-But the longer week will help Thomas as well.
+Left tackle Kelvin Beachum (ankle) didn’t practice.
+New receiver Demariyus Thomas, who was acquired from the Patriots Wednesday, didn’t practice because of a previous hamstring injury.
+But the longer week could help Thomas as well.

-Gase said Thomas knows the offense “really well” from their time together in Denver and that he could play Monday whether or not he practices Saturday.
+Gase said Thomas knows the offense “really well” from their time together in Denver, and that he could play Monday whether he or not he practices Saturday.

 “We’re running out of bodies,” Gase said.